An accidental death rider ensures added financial protection if the insured dies as a result of bodily injury from an accident.

-Coverage also varies depending on the insured’s participation in some pre-determined activities.
+Coverage also varies depending on the insured’s participation in some predetermined activities.

-For example, an insurance company will cover a death caused by homicide, but will not pay a benefit if the insured engaged in illegal activity.
-Likewise, many insurers will exclude coverage for deaths incurred if the insured was involved in a riot.
+For example, an insurance company will cover a death caused by homicide, but will not pay a benefit if the insured was killed while engaging in an illegal activity.

 However, the insured’s occupation, along with any dangerous hobbies, play a significant role in the determination of the amount.

 Potential buyers should consult a life insurance professional if either risk category applies to their particular situation.